 Use Facebook to complement your website

-Increasingly, I am helping clients with their Facebook business page.
+Increasingly, we are helping clients with their Facebook business page.

-Facebook introduced major changes to their layout and algorithms in 2020.
-These have all influenced:
+Facebook have been rolling out their new ‘Pages Experience’, which has left many businesses with poor bio information.
+They introduced major changes to their layout and algorithms in 2020 too.
+These modifications have all influenced:

 - how your business posts are displayed, and

 - how your Followers and their friends get to see your organic business posts in their News Feeds.

 Some of these changes have now been shown to be hurting small businesses, especially those that are not paying for Facebook Ads.
 Fewer people are seeing small businesses’ posts in their feed, even if they have previously chosen to Follow that business.